madslundt/sonarr-pogdesign-importer/README.md

 minimumStars the minimum users who has given an interest in the series.
 Pogdesign writes "Selected by X Users"

 verbose if you want to include verbose.
 Can be ignored.

+test if you want to test it without adding series to Sonarr.

 Run from source
 ===============